clearwater-trust/beautiful-jekyll/_posts/2018-08-30-bisq-dao-dex-and-determination.md

 **The best way to trade is with your neighbors**.
 Find a community with top-notch open source protocols and a private network that provides incentives for people to do the right thing.
 Find your DAO.

-BISQ is a decentralized exchange that allows you to trade/barter directly with your neighbors through a private network (TOR).
-BISQ is a DAO that incentivises fair-play by rewarding contributors through the bitcoin network using colored coins.
+[BISQ](https://bisq.network) is a decentralized exchange that allows you to trade/barter directly with your neighbors through a private network (TOR).
+BISQ is a DAO that incentivises fair-play by rewarding contributors through the bitcoin network using colored coins. [**More info on the BISQ DAO here.**](https://github.com/bisq-network/bisq-docs/blob/master/dao/phase-zero.adoc)

 What is a DAO?
 (Decentralized Autonomous Organization) - In the past we had caucuses, quorums, congresses, congregations and corporations.
 Now, we have DAOs.
 The DAO is a new way for like-minded individuals to make decisions and move forward with consensus.